First Time Buyers Guide to Buying a Property

 Speaking to a mortgage advisor like us initially will help you find out how much you may be able to borrow, and the likely rates.
 We can give you full recommendations at this point so you can be clear about your ability to get a mortgage and what the costs etc would be, and there is no obligation to use our service.

-For us this would involve completing a short 2-page form followed by a telephone call lasting about an hour.
-From there we can send you recommendations that detail all the specifics of the products like interest rates, fees and charges.
+For us, this would involve completing a short 2-page form followed by a telephone call lasting about an hour.
+From there we can send you recommendations that detail all the specifics of the products like interest rates, fees and other terms.

 Arrange an agreement in principle or decision in principle

-The first step in an application is an agreement in principal (or decision in principle).
-It can be used to show estate agents that you are likely be able to arrange a mortgage.
+The first step in an application is an agreement in principle (or decision in principle).
+It can be used to show estate agents that you are likely to be able to arrange a mortgage.